Here’s Ethan Mills sending an open letter to his fellow “white dudes”:

 In my late teens and early 20’s I was as angsty and as prone as any young white dude in 2017 to rail against the hypocrisies of my society.
 But the difference is that I’m just barely old enough to have grown up without the internet …

 His piece is rather ostentatiously written in the voice of a stereotypical white dude, which I found annoying.
 And most of it rehashes tiresome internet tropes, like John Scalzi’s suggestion that being a white man in America is like playing a video game on the lowest difficulty setting.
-This cutesy analogy ought to have died a quiet memetic death along ago.*
+This cutesy analogy ought to have died a quiet memetic death long ago.*

 My biggest quibble, though, is that I think Mill’s essay commits the sin it’s most anxious to defend against: